 The CMP includes C/CAG's programs and policies regarding transportation systems management (TSM) and transportation demand management (TDM), which address efforts to increase efficiency of the existing system and encourage utilization of alternative modes of transportation.
-The TSM/TDM programs under Measure A, the Alliance, TFCA, local cities, and C/CAG are updated in the 2015 CMP to reflect the current status.
-(Chapter 5) Also included in the CMP is the C/CAG Land Use Impact Analysis Program Policy which address long-range planning, individual large developments generating 100 or more net peak period trips on the CMP network), and cumulative developments.
-The Policy provides procedures for local jurisdictions to analyze and mitigate potential impacts to the CMP network resulting from land use decisions.
-(Chapter 6 and Appendix I) The Countywide Congestion Relief Plan (CRP), reauthorized through June 2019) was developed to address the roadway system deficiencies (or violations of LOS Standards) on a countywide basis.
-The CRP relieves individual jurisdictions from the need to develop individual deficiency plans to mitigate (or reduce) existing congestion on specific locations.
-Elements contained in the CRP includes revised provisions for Countywide programs such as Employer-based shuttle program and local transportation services, Travel Demand Management, Countywide Intelligent Transportation System (ITS) program and traffic operational improvement strategies, Ramp Metering, and other programs Linking Transportation and Land Use (Chapter 7).
+The TSM/TDM programs under Measure A, the Alliance, Transportation Fund for Clean Air (TFCA), local cities, and C/CAG are updated in the 2015 CMP to reflect the current status (Chapter 5).
+Also included in the CMP is the C/CAG Land Use Impact Analysis Program Policy which address long-range planning, individual large developments generating 100 or more net peak period trips on the CMP network), and cumulative developments.